 In line with going in and presenting a solution, your whole approach should be one of cooperation.
 If you go in making accusations and attacking management, you can expect negative results.
 Let your boss know that you wouldn’t be bringing something to his or her attention if it wasn’t important, but you put a lot of thought into it and are really concerned.
 Tell them what you believe to be wrong and give them a chance to explain.
 Offer any solutions you may have and let them know that you will help them in any way you can to make sure the situation is corrected as efficiently and as quickly as possible.

 Know what you are talking about, plain and simple.
 Don’t go and complain that the height of the railings is wrong if they’re not.
 Don’t complain that an anchor point is insufficient when it’s not.
 Do the research to back up your concern and have that backup in writing.
 If you find the information you need on OSHA.gov, print that page up and bring it with you.
 Show your boss what it says in the standard, but be careful.
 There can be old information out there that has possibly been superseded by new regulations or letters of interpretation.
 Employees who are adept at navigating the internet have a world of information at their fingertips, but if you know a safety professional in the field, perhaps you can ask them for a little assistance to ensure that your information is up-to-date.

 Know You are Protected

 Voicing safety concerns to your employer is not only a good idea, but it is imperative if you want your company to have an effective safety program.
 However, there are right and wrong ways to do things.
 In these situations, diplomacy is key.
 Follow the chain-of-command as long as it is effective.
+Be solution orientated and cooperative.
 Do your best not to hang anybody out to dry or throw anybody under the bus.
 Remember that the goal is your well-being and the well-being of your co-workers.
 Know that what you’re asking for is right.
 Once you know this, be insistent, be fearless, and you might just save somebody’s life.